 Joyce Davidson of Danvers is a straight shooter who works as a traffic-control manager for U-Haul, and is used to being in charge.

 Last winter, Davidson was diagnosed with intracranial hypertension, a condition brought on by increased pressure on the brain that can lead to severe headaches and vision loss.
-As is often true in such cases, Davidson's weight was an exacerbating factor.
+Davidson's weight was an exacerbating factor.
 To address her condition, Davidson was presented with two options: surgery to insert a shunt into her brain to relieve the pressure or significant weight loss.

 Reinaldo Dasilva of Beverly, a 44-year-old father of four and US Postal Service clerk, gained more than 70 pounds in six years, and pain in his back and joints made even light exercise difficult.